Statutory deadline · 31 May 2026

 No. TenancyKit produces a compliant document and an audit trail; we don't advise you on tenancy law.
 The Information Sheet wording is prescribed by UKSI 2026/324 — we populate the form.
 If your situation is complex (disputes, eviction, multi-tenant houses with unusual structures), speak to a solicitor or your local Citizens Advice.

 £15 for the first property, £10 for each additional, capped at £99 portfolio-wide.
-So a landlord with one property pays £15; with five, £55; with ten or more, £99 flat.
-The cap exists so portfolio landlords aren't punished for compliance — the cost of inaction is one £7,000 penalty per tenant, the cost of action is at most £99 for any portfolio.
+A landlord with one property pays £15; with five, £55; with ten or more, £99 flat.
+The cap exists so portfolio landlords aren't punished for compliance — the cost of inaction is one £7,000 penalty per tenant; the cost of action is at most £99.
 No subscription, no monthly fees, no upsells in Stage 1.

 Stage 1 is England-only.
-The Renters' Rights Act 2026 applies to England.
-Wales has its own building-safety and tenancy regimes (the Welsh BSA regime commences 1 July 2026); Scotland and Northern Ireland are separate jurisdictions.
-We don't serve those markets yet.
+The Renters Rights Act 2026 applies to England.
+Wales has its own building-safety and tenancy regimes (the Welsh Building Safety Act regime commences 1 July 2026); Scotland and Northern Ireland are separate jurisdictions.
+We do not serve those markets yet.

 From 1 June 2026 onwards, landlords still need to serve the Information Sheet on any new tenant entering an existing tenancy.
-The Stage 2 toolkit (planned post-validation) will add Section 8 grounds picker and PRS Landlord Database preparation — but for the immediate 31 May deadline, this is the product.
+The Stage 2 toolkit (planned post-validation) will add Section 8 grounds picker and PRS Landlord Database preparation — but for the immediate 31 May 2026 deadline, the Information Sheet PDF and audit trail is the product.

 06Start